DWOW

-DWOW (103.5 FM), on-air as K-Lite 103.5 (pronounced as one-oh-three-five), is a radio station owned and operated by the Advanced Media Broadcasting System.
+DWOW (103.5 FM), broadcasting as All Radio 103.5, is a radio station owned and operated by the Advanced Media Broadcasting System.
 Its studios are located at the AMBS Media Center, 2nd Floor, Starmall EDSA Shaw, EDSA cor.
 Shaw Blvd., Mandaluyong, and its transmitter is located at Unit 906A, Paragon Plaza Building, EDSA cor.
 Reliance St., Mandaluyong.
-The station operates daily from 6:00 AM to 12:00 MN.
+The station operates daily from 6:00 AM to 10:00 PM.

 History

-1979-1986: DPI Radio
+1979–1986: DPI Radio

-The frequency was formerly owned by the government of the Philippines through the Department of Public Information.
+The frequency was originally owned by the government of the Philippines through the Department of Public Information.
 It began its broadcast on December 18, 1979, under the call letters DWIM-FM.
 It was then a simulcast station of DPI Radio 1 710 kHz, which aired music and news.

-1986-1995: DWCS
+1986–1995: DWCS

 In 1986, when DPI Radio 1 moved to 104.3 MHz, the frequency was sold to the Archdiocese of Manila through Global Broadcasting System (which would acquire Radyo Veritas from Philippine Radio Educational and Information Center, Inc. five years later) via a government-sponsored bidding.
 The call letters were changed to DWCS and aired a standards format.